ralismark/ralismark.github.io/_posts/2020-04-21-small-merge.md

 layout: post
 title: Small Merge
 tags: algos
-excerpt: A generalisation of DSU's merge by size to be more useful.
+excerpt: A generalisation of DSU's merge by size to be more useful
 ---

 Small merge is a technique derived from DSU which allows merging of groups (and data about groups) by moving elements between groups at most O(n log n) times.